There is a surprising physical explanation for why flamingos stand on one leg.

 Some rather elementary science can account for many of the biological and behavioral characteristics we attribute to the flamingo that we otherwise cannot explain.

-- Having long legs and a long neck go hand in hand in flamingos because evolution selects for animals that can successfully feed in varying depths of water without getting their entire bodies wet.
+- The flamingo's long legs and neck work together because the survival of the fittest dictates that organisms that can forage successfully in both shallow and deep water without getting wet would be more likely to survive and reproduce.
 Feeding by muddying the water and then digging with their beaks is a survival skill for flamingos when food in the shallows is scarce.

 - The crustaceans and algae that make up the bulk of a flamingo's diet provide them with the carotenoid pigments that give the birds their distinctive pink to red color.
 Whiter, less colorful flamingos result from a lack of the pigment in their diet.